 Let me just start off by saying it’s honestly impossible to capture the beauty of Prince Edward County in writing.
 It’s so stunning that I now want to move here.
 I’ve also already planned my non-existent wedding to be here.
-I’m that in love… with The County.We left Kingston on Monday, July 3, 2017 and arrived at Huff Estates Inn.
-We stayed there for the duration of our time in Prince Edward County.
+I’m that in love… with The County.We arrived at Huff Estates Inn and stayed there for the duration of our time in Prince Edward County.
 It was a beautiful property with great wine and an outdoor sculpture garden that is definitely worth checking out.

-Braden, Brody and Noah were shooting scenics on our first day, so I had some free time to explore Prince Edward County!
-After eating breakfast at Huff Estates Inn, Taylor and I headed out to visit some antique shops in the county.
+After eating breakfast at Huff Estates Inn, I headed out to visit some antique shops in the county.
 Located in a 150 year old barn, MacCool’s Re-Use has a well curated selection of antiques that ranges from mid-century modern furniture to glassware.
 There’s something for everyone here including the added bonus of a super friendly dog!
 Nothing beats my love for dogs.
 MacCool’s is easily now one of my favourite antique shops.

 After leaving MacCool’s, we learned this fun fact: most antique shops are closed on Tuesdays.
 So, naturally, we moved onto wine!
 We headed to Karlo Estates in Wellington.
 Karlo Estates has an iconic drystone bridge; which is the largest of its type in North America.
 The tasting room is in the center of a barn, with a loft art gallery and covered outdoor deck.
 As an avid red wine drinker, I was a big fan of their 2015 Pinot Noir which has a rich palate of cherry and chocolate flavours.